 My name is Brett Saiki.
-I am a fourth-year undergraduate student at the University of Washington double-majoring in computer engineering and mathematics.
-I am do research on computer number systems and term-rewriting techniques alongside my advisers Zach Tatlock and Pavel Panchekha.
+I am a graduate student at the University of Washington.
+I do research in programming languages, computer number systems, and term rewriting alongside my advisors Zach Tatlock and Pavel Panchekha.
 I currently work on projects like Herbie, Ruler, and FPBench.

 Herbie - a tool for minimizing error in floating-point expressions.